Share your love

 This tutorial intends to teach you to Install a Specific Version of PostgreSQL on Ubuntu 20.04.
 To install a specific version of PostgreSQL on your server, you must add the repository and then install it.
-Here we will show you to set up the latest PostgreSQL version which is PostgreSQL 16 on Ubuntu 20.04.
+Here on the Orcacore website, we will show you to set up the latest PostgreSQL version which is PostgreSQL 16 on Ubuntu 20.04.
 PostgreSQL 16 has improved the performance and more features that you can use for your databases.

 Steps To Install a Specific Version of PostgreSQL on Ubuntu 20.04